 This course provides a rigorous treatment of the concepts and methods of elementary calculus and its application to real-world problems.
 Topics include differentiation, optimization, and integration.
 Software is utilized to facilitate problem analysis and graphing.
 Prerequisite: MAT-261.

-This in an introductory course in discrete mathematics with extensive coverage of digital logic.
-Topics covered include logic, Boolean algebra, circuits, number theory, sequences, recursion, sets, functions, counting, finite state machines, automata, and regular expressions.
+This in an introductory course in discrete mathematics with digital logic.
+Topics covered include Boolean algebra, circuits, number theory, sequences, recursion, sets, functions, and counting.
 An emphasis will be placed on writing computer programs that address key concepts discussed in lecture.
 Prerequisite: CST-110 or CST-111 or CST-105.

 This course provides an in-depth coverage of object-oriented programming using most current application programming methods, languages, and tools.
 Students will design, create, run, and debug applications.
 The course emphasizes the development of correct, well-documented programs using object-oriented programming concepts.
-Students also learn to create GUI-based programs.
 Prerequisite: CST-110 or CST-111 or CST-105.